Practical Nursing (LPN) Program

 Gwinnett Institute (License #4249) is licensed by the Commission for Independent Education of The Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400, (888) 224-6684.
 The Practical Nursing program is approved by the Florida Board of Nursing (License #NPPN-70-124).

-Call us today or complete the “Request More Information” form on the top of the page to take the next step towards your new career in the Practical Nursing Field.
+Call us today or complete the “Request More Information” form at the top of the page to take the next step toward your new career in the Practical Nursing Field.